BuddhiWathsala/operator-katakoda/3.distributed-stateful-deployment/intro.md

-Welcome to your stateful Siddhi app deployment scenario!
+Welcome to your distributed stateful Siddhi app deployment scenario!